 But What If You Need To Run Your Business When You are Unwell?

 Of course, hindsight is a wonderful thing, so when we have to push through, although our bodies are not playing ball, we can benefit from a stricter structure.
 Prioritizing the work you have to do, and focusing on recovery as part of your working day is the best combination.

 If you feel under the weather, you really have to think about what can be done at home, but also what is pressing, so everything else that is not essential could wait until tomorrow.
 You never know, a full 24 hours of rest could be all you need.

 Remember, your body is telling you that you need to slow down when you are unwell.
 Focus on getting better as a priority just as soon as the essential tasks are out of the way.

 It can be very difficult to rest when we’ve got so many things that we need to do, and when we break it down into the essential components, then we can really assess what is important.
 We will realize that a lot of the things we need to do aren’t actually that essential.

 In an ideal world, we will take a day off, but when we run a business, the first time we get ill can teach us a lot about how we should be in charge of our domain.

-If you’ve got other members of staff that you could actually delegate work to, then you should.
-But for those people out there they don’t have this luxury, and you’re by yourself, it’s about prioritizing the bare minimum of work, but the maximum of recovery.
+If you have got other members of staff that you could actually delegate work to, then you should.
+But for those people out there they don’t have this luxury, and you’re by yourself, it is about prioritizing the bare minimum of work, but the maximum of recovery.